 At every stop, Sam explained a bit about the history of the food, or of the owners themselves, which was fascinating.
 I had no idea about the origin of the currywurst – which is in fact fusion food, from the combination of curry powder and ketchup from British soldiers, and the German sausage or bratwurst.
 And whatever you do, don’t expect your currywurst to come in a bread bun – enjoy it with chips (French fries) sprinkled with curry powder!

 Is the Bite Berlin Food Tour Vegetarian Friendly?

 The best news is, that the food tour is suitable for vegetarians!
-Although I’m not sure if this due to the specific choices of food and locations we visited, or to Berlin’s thriving vegan and vegetarian community, but at every stop there were vegetarian options for all of our meaty treats, including a vegan currywurst, which I did not expect!
+Although I’m not sure if this due to the specific choices of food and locations we visited, or to the sheer number of vegetarian and vegan restaurants in Berlin, but at every stop there were vegetarian options for all of our meaty treats, including a vegan currywurst, which I did not expect!
 In the name of research, I dutifully sampled most of the veggie options as well as the meat ones, and they were just as delicious.
 If you do have special dietary requirements and have any concerns about the tour, just let Sam know in advance and she will plan and advise you accordingly.

 Logistics for the Bite Berlin Food Tour

 The meeting time for the tour is 2pm, in the Mitte area of the city.
 DO NOT have lunch before you go!
 I had a late breakfast around 10am which kept me going until then, although I would even suggest having a normal breakfast around 8am or 9am – it is best to come hungry!